The Judd School: Sixth form

-The Judd School sixth form can be said to have been established as early as 1903 – in the wake of the Education Act of 1902 – when the Pupil Teachers Scheme was born and The Judd School was used a training centre for young teachers.
-However, normal pupils above the age of 16 were not permitted until 1919; previously special permission from the governors was required to stay on beyond this age.
-A 1952 government inspection stated that 42 students were in the sixth form.
-Judd's sixth form has significantly grown over the last decade, consisting of 308 students at the last Ofsted inspection in 2007.
-A minimum of 40 offers per year will be made to external applicants; girls are admitted in Year Twelve (aged 16) and make up about 16 percent of the sixth form.
+The Judd School sixth form can be said to have been established as early as 1903 – in the wake of the Education Act 1902 – when the Pupil Teachers Scheme was born and The Judd School was used as a training centre for young teachers.
+However, normal pupils above the age of 16 were not permitted until 1919; previously, special permission from the governors was required to stay on beyond this age.
+A 1952 government inspection stated that 42 pupils were in the sixth form.
+Judd's sixth form has significantly grown over the last decade, consisting of 308 pupils at the last Ofsted inspection in 2007.
+A minimum of 40 offers per year will be made to external applicants; girls are admitted in Year Twelve (aged 16) and make up about 16 per cent of the sixth form.
 The sixth form has its own Common Room in the main school building, including a dedicated cafeteria and study area.

 Boys may wear a dark grey or black suit, plain black, grey or navy V-neck sweater and a scarf of a plain colour.
 Girls may wear plain tailored suits (skirt or trousers) in black, navy or dark grey.
 Shirts may be plain grey, blue or white.
 There is a sixth form house tie available, although girls may choose to wear a pin badge instead.

 Staff

 In July 1904, The Judd School participated in the Pupil Teachers Scheme on an experimental basis.
-Established in the 1902 Education Act, students would receive a normal secondary education, before receiving two years training, splitting their time between a Pupil Teachers Centre and practical experience at elementary and secondary schools.
+Established in the Education Act 1902, pupils would receive a normal secondary education, before receiving two years of training, splitting their time between a Pupil Teacher's Centre and practical experience at elementary and secondary schools.
 The experiment was dropped soon after the First World War.
 When the school became grant earning in 1919, the additional funds meant teachers received pensions under the School Teachers (Superannuation) Act 1918.
 In 1970, 31 staff taught 463 boys; 45 taught 745 in 1988.
 According to the 2009 school prospectus, there are 71 teaching staff, 20 visiting music staff and 36 additional support, administration and maintenance staff.